Proserpina-Tergestea convoy passed Derna at 0430, 26th.

-All of the night’s escorting aircraft appear to have landed in Africa but their efforts proved in vain for on the 26th Proserpina and an escorting destroyer were spotted (somewhat apart from the remainder of the convoy) off the North African coast by P/O Ralph Manning (Canadian) in a Beaufort of No. 47 Squadron RAF.
+All of the night’s escorting aircraft appear to have landed in Africa but their efforts proved in vain for on the 26th Proserpina and an escorting destroyer were spotted (somewhat apart from the remainder of the convoy) around 40 km NW of Tobruk by P/O Ralph Manning (Canadian) in a Beaufort of No. 47 Squadron RAF.
 Despite heavy Flak, he succeeded in torpedoing the tanker:

 What with bombs exploding, Flak all over the bloody place, and aircraft diving in all directions, I wanted to get the hell out of there.
 Just then Nimerovsky [rear gunner] yelled over the intercom: 'We did it!
 Wow!
 She's going up in flame and smoke!'

-The South Africans of No. 15 Sqn.
-SAAF likewise felt that success was theirs, a DFC being awarded to Major Douglas Pidsley (flying the second Bisley) who:
+No. 15 Squadron SAAF likewise felt that success was theirs, a DFC being awarded to Maj.
+Douglas Pidsley (flying the second Bisley) who:

 … led a formation of aircraft detailed to make a low level attack on an enemy supply convoy off Tobruk.
 In the face of intense anti-aircraft fire Major Pidsley gallantly pressed home that attack at mast height.
 He secured a direct hit on the stern of a tanker causing a fire which destroyed the ship.
 Although his aircraft received severe damage [he] flew it to base safely.

-A North African ground station was to jam British radars on the night of the 26/27th to cover a convoy and RCM aircraft (number unknown) were also due to operate; the next night, a single Heinkel jammer operated.
+Later it emerged that only two men had been saved, German ratings from the crew of the forward machine gun, both seriously injured..
+A North African ground station was to jam British radars on the night of the 26/27th to cover a convoy and RCM aircraft (number unknown) were also due to operate.
+Sgt.
+Backhouse’s of 221 Sqn. noted “S.I. interference most at Derna” and F/O Frame reported jamming when operating about 85 km NW of the port.
+The next night, a single Heinkel jammer operated.
 Another tanker, Luisiano, was underway to Africa on the 26th, flying a barrage balloon for defence; Fliegerkorps II was to have one bomber continuously over the convoy in addition to a “jamming operation” (whether air-, sea- or ground-based was not stated).
 On the night of 28 October, Luisiano was to be protected by two of Kdo.
 Koch’s Heinkels and similar cover was assigned to the auxiliary cruiser Barletta the following night, along with a Ju 88 from LG 1.